lokalized/lokalized-java/README.md

 The valid BCP 47 tag `und` represents Java's `Locale.ROOT`, so a root catalog is named `und.json`; tags such as `und-Latn.json` are also supported.

-Loading is bounded per resource and per multi-resource operation by [`LocalizedStringLoadingOptions`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoadingOptions.html).
+Loading is bounded per resource and per load by [`LocalizedStringLoadingOptions`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoadingOptions.html).
-The default limit is 16 MiB for a `Path` or `InputStream`, 16 MiB characters for a `Reader`, and 128 levels of JSON object/array nesting.
-A filesystem directory, discovered classpath package, or explicit classpath-resource mapping is additionally limited to 64 MiB total input, 1,000 catalogs, 100,000 translations, and 10,000 warnings.
-Overloads accepting loading options can lower the limits; the parser's hard maximum nesting depth is 128.
-Single-resource `parse(...)` methods apply only the per-resource limits.
+The default limit is 8 MiB for a `Path` or `InputStream`, 8,388,608 UTF-16 code units for a `Reader`, and 64 levels of JSON object/array nesting.
+A filesystem directory, discovered classpath package, or explicit classpath-resource mapping is additionally limited to 32 MiB total input and 256 catalogs.
+All loading operations, including single-resource `parse(...)` methods, accept at most 100,000 localized-string nodes and 1,000 warnings by default.
+The translation count includes top-level messages and every nested alternative, so alternatives cannot bypass the work budget.
+Overloads accepting loading options may lower or raise these defaults; the loader's hard maximum nesting depth is 128.
+The total input-byte limit also applies to single-resource `Path` and `InputStream` parsing, while it cannot apply to a `Reader` because the original byte representation is unavailable.
+A single-resource parse consumes one catalog from its catalog-count budget.
 Input streams are decoded as strict UTF-8, and blank or BOM-only catalogs are rejected—use `{}` for an intentionally empty catalog.

 Classpath loading normally uses the classloader's package-resource discovery and does not sweep every classpath root.
 Some JAR creation tools omit directory entries, which makes their packages invisible to ordinary discovery.
 Enable